redhood-97/T-Reqs/README.md

 ## Updates coming soon

-- The package management of Go pojects to be done with the help of the <b>GoDep</b> tool.
+- The package management of Go projects to be done with the help of the <b>GoDep</b> tool.
 The tool will prepare a project directory containing an initialiazed default Gopkg.toml file, docker-compose.yml, Dockerfile and so on.
 - Ruby projects.